xrf/thesis/src/quantum-dots.md

 Quantum dots, also known as “artificial atoms”, are prototypical quantum systems consisting of electrons confined by an external potential.
-They provide a simple system for studying quantum phenomena from both experimental and theoretical perspectives.

 ## Quantum dot Hamiltonian